-It’s been a couple years since the last game in the Need for Speed series and Ghost Games has had a lot of time to create something that fans of this series will thoroughly enjoy.
-This time, it seems that they’ve drawn inspiration from the couple of Need for Speed Underground games from the early 2000s.
-Will this game be a resurgence for the franchise or should Need for Speed be parked in the garage?
+It’s been a couple of years since the last game in the Need for Speed series, and Ghost Games has had a lot of time to create something that fans of this series will thoroughly enjoy.
+This time, it seems that they’ve drawn inspiration from the Need for Speed Underground games from the early 2000s.
+Will this game be a resurgence for the franchise, or should Need for Speed be parked in the garage?

 |Release Date||November 3, 2015|